oregon coast

 Cape Meares

-The Cape Meares Giant, also know as “Big Spruce,” was designated the state champion in 2008 when the Klootchy Creek Spruce (featured in the post above) lost its upper half.
-The Cape Meares Giant also has a missing top, but it's giant girth gives it enough bulk to make it the “official biggest spruce in Oregon.”
+The Cape Meares Giant, also known as “Big Spruce,” was designated the state champion in 2008 when the Klootchy Creek Spruce (featured in the post above) lost its upper half.
+The Cape Meares Giant also has a missing top, but its giant girth gives it enough bulk to make it the “official biggest spruce in Oregon.”
 It is 144 feet tall, 48 feet in circumference, 15 1/2 feet in diameter, and estimated to be 750 to 800 years old.
 Recent findings have upended the Cape Meares Giant’s title as Oregon’s largest Sitka spruce.
-Today, Oregon's actual largest Sitka Spruce, is located in nearby Oswald West State Park.
+Today, Oregon's actual largest Sitka spruce is located in nearby Oswald West State Park.

 Octopus Tree